And I mean that especially for the folks that we just spent our first hour talking about.

 What do we have right now in Republican America?

-Why shouldn't the pundits welcome to the talk shows reflect that wide tapestry?
+Why shouldn't the pundits, welcome to the talk shows, reflect that wide tapestry?

-Let's let's say Who's being dishonest?
+Who's being dishonest?

-Carl Rowe.
+Carl Rove.

 How so?